-My hunch was that lions operating in territorial prides will have to work much harder to survive and that will result in superb photographic opportunities.
-Another major advantage photographing outside the so called high season across the entire migration route is that the multitude of tourist also migrate.
+My hunch was that lions operating in territorial prides will have to work much harder to survive and that would result in superb photographic opportunities.
+Another major advantage in photographing outside the so called “high season” across the entire migration route, is that the multitude of tourist also migrate.

-One has hit the proverbial photographic jackpot when contrary to recent migratory route history the migration arrives and there are no tourists around!
-That is exactly what happened to us midway through our five nights at Grumeti Tented Camp.
+One will say that you have hit the proverbial photographic jackpot, when contrary to recent migratory route history, the migration arrives and there are no tourists around!
+This is exactly what happened to us midway through our five night stay at Grumeti Tented Camp.

 Great wildlife photography is about allowing nature to tell its own stories.
-Our stay at &Beyond Grumeti Under Canvass gave me a lot of stories to tell.
+Our stay at &Beyond Grumeti Under Canvass provided me many stories to tell.
 I hope you will enjoy them as much as I enjoyed taking them.

-The younger lioness decides to join the one on the other side.
-The pool of water she wants to cross is actually not that wide but she opportunistically launches herself from too far back.
+The younger lioness decides to join the one on the other side and as the pool of water she wants to cross is actually not that wide, she opportunistically launches herself, but from too far back.

-Puzzled by the younger females clumsy effort the senior pride lioness looks at the younger lioness.
+Puzzled by the younger female’s clumsy effort the senior pride lioness watches the younger lioness.

-08H02 While another pride lioness joins the party the cubs turn their attention to the prime source of their daily delight – their mothers milk.
-They pressurise their mother relentlessly.
+08H02 : While another pride lioness joins the party the cubs turn their attention to the prime source of their daily delight – their mother’s milk, pressurising their mother relentlessly.

-Both the lionesses really wanted to just jump over the pool to join the other pride lionesses on the bank but the cubs relentless pursuit reminds their mother of their vulnerability and she abandons the short cut and takes them on a much longer route to join the others.
+Both lionesses really wanted to simply jump over the pool to join the other pride lionesses on the opposite bank, but the cubs’ relentless pursuit reminded their mother of their vulnerability, so she abandons the shortcut and takes them on a much longer route to join the others.
 What a special mom!